Post-Stroke Sequelae Recovery Program

 Q&A

-We accept patients in stable condition, when they no longer require inpatient treatment.
-We can pick up the patient from the clinic upon discharge and bring them directly to our Centre (including air transport).
-There is a hotel on site, equipped with all the necessary accommodations for people with disabilities and their caregivers.
+We accept patients in a stable condition when they no longer need hospital care.
+We can pick up the patient from the hospital upon discharge and bring them directly to our center (including air transport).
+On site, there is a hotel fully adapted for people with disabilities and their caregivers.

 Yes, we accept patients of all ages.

-The main goal of rehabilitation is to provide the best possible quality of life.
-What does this mean?
-It means being able to make tea, go outside, walk the dog – in other words, do what you want and be free.
-Otherwise, the person depends on caregivers who do everything as they can and when they can, complicating life for both parties.
-Therefore, rehabilitation is crucial at any stage after a stroke.
+The main goal of rehabilitation is to give the person the highest possible quality of life.
+What does that mean?
+Being able to make yourself a cup of tea, go outside, walk the dog – in short, doing what you want and being independent.
+Otherwise, the person depends on caregivers who do everything as best they can and whenever they can.
+That situation permanently complicates life for everyone involved.
+That is why rehabilitation after a stroke is so important at any stage.

-We can answer this question after receiving the full medical history, all examination results, specialist conclusions, and a short video demonstrating the patient's current condition.
+We can only answer that after receiving the complete medical history and treatment records, all test results, specialist reports, and a short video showing the patient’s current condition.

 The cost of a course of treatment with a stay in a hotel